givasile/effector/docs/docs/quickstart/mental_model.md

     report.to_html("report.html")
     ```

-    Fits one method, ranks features, searches regions for the heterogeneous
+    Fits one method, searches regions on the heterogeneous features, lets
+    `select_regions` decide which splits earn their explained-variance keep,
-    ones, freezes it all into a `Report`.
+    and freezes it all into a `Report` — the ledger bar first, then the
+    selected snapshot, then the global baseline.

     👉 Use it when you want **the answer**.